-Activists say the UN meeting failed to address urgency of climate change
+Activists say the UN meeting failed to address the urgency of climate change

 Civil society groups have pledged growing international protests to drive rapid action on global warming after the UN climate summit in Poland.

-The summit agreed rules for implementing the 2015 Paris agreement, which aims to keep global warming as close to 1.5 degrees Celsius (2.7 Fahrenheit) as possible, but it made little progress in increasing governments’ commitments to cut emissions.
+The summit agreed on rules for implementing the 2015 Paris agreement, which aims to keep global warming as close to 1.5 degrees Celsius (2.7 Fahrenheit) as possible, but it made little progress in increasing governments’ commitments to cut emissions.
 The world remains on track for 3C of warming, which scientists says will bring catastrophic extreme weather.

 Many NGOs said national leaders at the summit had failed to address the urgency of climate change, which is already making heatwaves and storms more frequent and intense, harming millions of people.

-May Boeve, the executive director of the 350.org climate change campaign group, said: “Hope now rests on the shoulders of the many people who are rising to take action: the inspiring children who started an unprecedented wave of strikes in schools to support a fossil-free future; the 1,000-plus institutions that committed to pull their money out of coal, oil, and gas, and the many communities worldwide who keep resisting fossil fuel development.”
+May Boeve, executive director of the 350.org climate change campaign group, said: “Hope now rests on the shoulders of the many people who are rising to take action: the inspiring children who started an unprecedented wave of strikes in schools to support a fossil-free future; the 1,000-plus institutions that committed to pull their money out of coal, oil, and gas; and the many communities worldwide who keep resisting fossil fuel development.”

 The school strikes began in August as a solo protest by 15-year-old Greta Thunberg in Sweden.
 Addressing the summit in Poland, she said: “If children can get headlines all over the world just by not going to school, then imagine what we could all do together if we really wanted to.